softaria/semantic-math-processor-client/README.md

 # semantic-math-processor-client

-Semantic Math Processor Client is a plugin to SemanticMathProcessor and a client to MathProcessor.
+Semantic Math Processor Client is a plugin to [SemanticMathEditor](https://github.com/softaria/semantic-math-editor) and a client to [MathProcessor](https://github.com/softaria/math-processor).